Saryace/ggsoiltexture/README.md

 The goal of ggsoiltexture is to provide a simple ggplot function for the plotting of soil textural data.
 It is still in development, mainly for use in pubs.
 If you use this package please cite this repository.

+# acknowledgement
+The code was development based on the ggplot_piper functions written by [Jonh Dorian](https://gist.github.com/johnDorian/5561272)

 ## Installation